greatroboticslab/finegrainedcascade/LCA-CNN/README.md

 # LCA-CNN

+### Please see https://github.com/greatroboticslab/finegrainedcascade/blob/main/LCA-CNN/README.md#using-our-customized-laser-dataset for its customization for our laser data.

 Code for paper "Learning Cascade Attention for Fine-grained Image Classification", which currently under review at Elsevier Journal of Neural Networks(NN).